 A panic attack involves a sudden and intense fear or discomfort in the absence of real danger.
 Panic attacks may be unexpected, or brought on by an environmental trigger.
 In an unexpected attack, the person experiencing the panic may not be able to link the attack to any trigger.
 Sometimes, the person experiencing the attack may be able to link the episode to a trigger.

 Common symptoms of panic attacks include the following:

 If you are experiencing panic attack symptoms, please visit with a counselor or physician as soon as possible.
-You can also complete a panic attacks screening/quiz.

 Many returning service members will suffer from some degree of war zone stress reactions.
 It is important for returning troops to be aware of the importance of counseling services.
 Since many now live in a relatively peaceful environment, it may become easier to avoid reminders of trauma faced in Iraq and to, therefore, put off seeking counseling services.
 Failure to participate in counseling may not only further impact war-related psychological difficulties, but may also exacerbate disorders that may have been present before deployment.